 Type in that word last week and you’d find a picture of Tess Asplund, not that you’d know her name.
 She’s the Swedish woman who stood in the street and held her fist aloft in front of three hundred members of the Nordic Resistance Movement.
-The words Facist, Nazi and racist are bandied around far too freely these days, bogy man words that people use as both a warning and as weapons that damage or slander, used against men who come in the night to burn down hostels, or university professors who stand up for the freedom to demonstrate a difference of opinion.
-What really happens is that when we over use words they lose their power, the blood sacrifice in their meaning drained for nothing but point.
+The words Fascist, Nazi and racist are bandied around far too freely these days, bogyman words that people use as both a warning and as weapons that damage or slander, used against men who come in the night to burn down hostels, or university professors who stand up for the freedom to demonstrate a difference of opinion.
+What really happens is that when we overuse words they lose their power, the blood sacrifice in their meaning drained for nothing but point.

-Here’s why, my cynical take.
-We’re on the eve of a potential brexit, Trump is ascendent, and right wing parties are growing strong all over Europe.
-In your liberal mind - a mind that has been bread to deny fact, to go for hope over logic - you’re thinking “it’ll never happen”.
+Here’s why my cynical take.
+We’re on the eve of a potential Brexit, Trump is ascendant, and right-wing parties are growing strong all over Europe.
+In your liberal mind - a mind that has been bread to deny the fact, to go for hope over logic - you’re thinking “it’ll never happen”.
 And yes it may not, the UK stay in, Trump defeated by Clinton, the right falling apart.
 But could you have foreseen this world ten years ago?
 I did and people said I was just being racist.
 Tell me this, if the sea came in one day, and the tide reached to the bottom of your door, would you sleep so well?
 We live in dangerous times, and Tess and her Stockholm Nazi’s are just Facebook filler.
 For every brave Nazi you see marching there are a hundred thousand mums and dads, brothers and sisters, black and white, who feel alien to such people, yet give their vote to their cause.
-Right wing governments and totalitarian regimes are not put into power by thugs, but they people sat at home watching TV, just ask any liberal Turk, he’ll tell you how easy it is.
+Right-wing governments and totalitarian regimes are not put into power by thugs, but they people sat at home watching TV, just ask any liberal Turk, he’ll tell you how easy it is.